 Research work in the Dallmann Laboratory on King George Island:

-Please note, that the future of the Dallmann laboratory on King George Island beyond 2020 is currently uncertain, as it is likely that the AWI will not renew the respective contract with Argentina.
+Please note, that the future of the Dallmann laboratory on King George Island beyond 2020 is currently uncertain, as the AWI will not renew the respective contract with Argentina.
 If there is need for using an Antarctic field station in your project, please contact the coordination office, as we may be able to help finding an alternative.

 Research work at the German-French Arctic Research Base AWIPEV (formerly Koldewey Station) Spitsbergen: